 - By October 15, 2023, amend the Zoning Code to establish the Housing Overlay to designate adequate candidate sites with the objective of meeting the City's remaining RHNA of 5,047 units.
-For sites to accommodate the remaining lower-income RHNA of 2,144 units, the Housing Overlay must meet the requirements of Government Code 65583.2.Among other things, the sites must have a density of at least 30 units per acre, be large enough to permit at least 16 units, and be zoned to allow housing by right with at least 20 percent of the units affordable to lower-income households.
-Furthermore, amend the Zoning Code to require replacement of units that are either deed restricted or occupied by lower income households. - Provide the inventory of sites on the City's website and update the inventory at least semi-annually.
+For sites to accommodate the remaining lower-income RHNA of 2,144 units, the Housing Overlay must meet the requirements of Government Code 65583.2.
+Among other things, the sites must have a density of at least 30 units per acre, be large enough to permit at least 16 units, and be zoned to allow housing by right with at least 20 percent of the units affordable to lower-income households.
+Furthermore, amend the Zoning Code to require replacement of units that are either deed restricted or occupied by lower income households pursuant to AB 1397. - Provide the inventory of sites on the City's website and update the inventory at least semi-annually. - Promote lot consolidation (Program 4.3) and housing construction, particularly affordable housing (see also Program 2.2) by facilitating communications between interested property owners and potential developers. - Conduct developer workshops at least every other year to solicit development interests and understand market trends.
+Adjust development incentives as necessary.